symfony/symfony-docs/service_container/autowiring.rst

     As long as you have only one concrete implementation of an interface under the same namespace, alias is not mandatory and autowire will work injecting the concrete implementation even without alias definition.
-    Neverthless is recommended to provide an alias in order to preserve application logic when a second concrete implementation kicks in, otherwise compiler compilation would throw an exception.
+    Nevertheless it is recommended to provide an alias in order to preserve application logic when a second concrete implementation kicks in, otherwise compiler compilation would throw an exception.